projectcontour/contour/site/content/docs/main/config/client-authorization.md

 `ExtensionService` can be used by a single virtual host.
 Authorization servers can only be attached to `HTTPProxy` objects that have TLS termination enabled.
+Client authorization is not compatible with the [fallback certificate](tls-termination.md#fallback-certificate) feature.

 ### Migrating from Application Authorization